jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 - ¢ = Cordova and Phonegap versions do NOT align, but are close.
 This version is not the \*pinned* version either.
 If you do not know the difference, [learn](http://devgirl.org/2014/11/07/cordovaphonegap-version-confusion/) &mdash; [official release policy](https://github.com/apache/cordova-coho/blob/master/docs/versioning-and-release-strategy.md).
 - ¥ = This include cli-5.1.0 and cli.5.2.0
-- £ = As of 2015-10-28, iOS9 is officially **not** supported until *Cordova iOS 4.0.0* is released ([SEE](http://community.phonegap.com/nitobi/topics/phonegap-build-ios-9-support-status)).
+- £ = As of 2015-10-29, iOS9 is officially **not** supported. ([SEE](http://community.phonegap.com/nitobi/topics/phonegap-build-ios-9-support-status)).
 - § = ATS requires &ndash; if you are using Apple's SSL, then the server you connect to [run TLSv1.2](http://ste.vn/2015/06/10/configuring-app-transport-security-ios-9-osx-10-11/)

 ###2. <a name=guide>Which guide</a>###

 For all intensive purpose, there are three (3) whitelist guides.
 They all have mistakes, lack current information, and suffer from neglect.
 However, there are important pointers for each platform.
 So, if you are working on *Windows, Blackberry, Tizen*, or one of the other platform, do read the appropriate guide.

 However, the best and most accurate information seems to come from from the documentation for the `whitelist` plugin.
+It is at the bottom of this list.

 1. [Cordova Whitelist Guide](http://cordova.apache.org/docs/en/5.1.1/guide/appdev/whitelist/index.html) - Cordova CLI and SDK
 2. [Phonegap Whitelist Guide](http://docs.phonegap.com/en/edge/guide_appdev_whitelist_index.md.html#Whitelist%20Guide) - Phonegap CLI and SDK